-The author would like to thank Dr. Vladik Kreinovich, for his encouragement, and all the participants of the 65th Southwest Regional Meeting of the American Chemical Society, El Paso, Texas, November 4-7, 2009, especially to James Salvador, for valuable discussions.
+The author would like to thank Dr. Vladik Kreinovich, for his encouragement, to all the participants of the 65th Southwest Regional Meeting of the American Chemical Society, El Paso, Texas, November 4-7, 2009, especially to James Salvador, for valuable discussions, and to the anonymous referees for important suggestions.